 b.
 Microsoft Azure

-Microsoft Azure also works on a similar pay-as-you-go model to offer its customers the same experience as that of AWS.
-The cloud provider has compared its pricing plans with AWS to showcase how their plans are comparatively cheaper.
+Microsoft also works on a similar pay-as-you-go model to offer its customers the same experience as that of AWS.
+Microsoft Azure has compared their pricing plans with AWS to showcase how its plans are comparatively cheaper.

 Microsoft Azure claims that their services are 5x cheaper when it comes to Azure vs AWS pricing, for Windows and SQL services.

 Here are some of the Azure costing resources for getting started: